russelljjarvis/teiili/docs/scripts/Advanced tutorials.rst

     On the right side, a (temporally) filtered version of the dvs events is shown.
     We use ``QtGui.QGridLayout`` to arrange the ImageViews that we get from the Plotter in a grid.

 Sequence learning standalone
 ----------------------------

 The point of this tutorial is to demonstrate the c++ standalone codegeneration and replacing of parameters in the c++ code so we can run the same compiled standalone program several times with different parameters.
-The tutorial reimplements the sequence learning architecture described by Kreiser et al. 2018 (https://www.frontiersin.org/articles/10.3389/fnins.2018.00717/full).
+The tutorial re-implements the sequence learning architecture described by `Kreiser et al. 2018`_.
+The full tutorial can be found at ``~/teiliApps/tutorials/sequence_learning_standalone_tutorial.py``

-After the standalone_params (that can be passed to the compiled program) are defined, the network is built:
+After the ``standalone_params`` (that can be passed to the compiled program) are defined, the network is built:

 .. code-block:: python